-Total expenses increased by P22.397 million or 156% mainly due to the unrealized loss on revaluation of securities of P33.993 million recognized in the first quarter which contributed to the amount of loss.
+Total expenses decreased by P26.135 million or 65.52% mainly due to lower unrealized loss on revaluation of securities of P6.399 million during the first quarter as compared to P33.993 million recognized in the same period of 2022.

-Net loss before income taxes registered at P36.340 million for the first quarter of 2022 and net loss after income tax provision amounted to P36.708 million.
+Net loss before income taxes registered at P10.867 million for the first quarter of 2023 and net loss after income tax provision amounted to P11.126 million.

-There are no significant element sof income that did not arise from the Registrant's continuing operations, neither is the Company's operations affected by any seasonality or cyclical trends.
+There are no significant elements of income that did not arise from the Registrant's continuing operations, neither is the Company's operations affected by any seasonality or cyclical trends.